mizzmo/Maintainable_Software_With_Snake_Game/docs/notesOnStructure.md

 - Constructor takes a filename and initialises a variable with it.
 - Has method "Play" which creates a new thread and plays the music file.
 - Has method "getMusicPlay" which takes a filename and plays that file using a new "MusicPlayer" Object.
+Relationships:
+- Extends Thread - "IS-A" - *Inheritance* - Not applicable as this is a library.
+- Creates a Player Object - "HAS-A" - *Aggregation*

 <a name="movable"></a>